CZ-NIC/knot/doc/reference.rst

 timeout
 -------

-After this period, the KSK submission is automatically considered successful, even if all the checks were negative or no parents are configured.
+After this time period (in seconds) the KSK submission is automatically considered successful, even if all the checks were negative or no parents are configured.
 Set 0 for infinity.

 *Default:* 0